-- Applicants must have attended Hampton University, Norfolk State University, Virginia State University, Virginia Union University or another accredited Virginia HBCU in undergraduate or graduate school or be a current faculty member at a Virginia HBCU.
+- Applicants must have attended, currently in pursuit of a doctorate, or currently work at Hampton University, Norfolk State University, Virginia State University, Virginia Union University, or another accredited Virginia HBCU.

 Fellowship Deliverables and Expectations